DeepSourceCorp/SCATR/README.md

 expects the file paths in the `analysis_results.json` (output from the processor) to either be absolute, or to be relative to the `code_path`.
 Same goes for the `files` flag.
 Only the files in the `code_path` are tested.

+### `excluded_dirs`

+SCATR optionally also accepts a list of directories (absolute or relative to the `cwd`) from which results are excluded.
+Say for example, an issue was raised in one of the excluded directory.
+SCATR will ignore matching any files inside the `excluded_dirs`.
+Same applies for Autofix.

 ## Testing Checks